What is Cardano (ADA)?

 Cardano is the layer 1 blockchain with its own NFTs and DeFi platforms, promising a cheaper, faster and more efficient crypto ecosystem to rival the current slow giants of crypto.

-Cardano’s founders Charles Hoskinson and Jerry Wood are no stranger to the crypto scene: they were also on the original Ethereum team.
-But, understanding the limitations of a proof-of-work blockchain in terms of scalability, speed, cost and ultimately utility, they set out to create an alternative that dispatched with all of these problems.
-Cardano blockchain was born.
+Cardano’s founders Charles Hoskinson and Jerry Wood are no strangers to the crypto scene: they were also on the original Ethereum team.
+But, understanding the limitations of a proof-of-work blockchain in terms of scalability, speed, cost and ultimately utility, they set out to create an alternative that solved these problems.
+Thus, the Cardano blockchain was born.

-Proof of work networks like Bitcoin and Ethereum are energy-intensive and slow to process transactions, especially when the network is congested.
-To give an idea of scale, the Visa network – a fully adopted technology catering to a global audience – can manage 1700 transactions every second; by contrast, Bitcoin network can handle just 7 transactions per second, while Ethereum’s maximum is 15 TPS.
+Proof of work networks, such as Bitcoin, are energy-intensive and slow to process transactions, especially when they are congested.
+To give an idea of scale, the Visa network – a fully adopted technology catering to a global audience – can manage 1700 transactions every second.
+The Bitcoin network, on the other hand, can handle just 7 transactions per second.

 This is where Cardano aims to bridge the gap – as well as offering a host of other features.